-As discussed in Chapter 15, "Noise," noise levels within the new open space areas created as part of the Proposed Action would be above the 55 dBA L{10} noise level for outdoor areas requiring serenity and quiet contained in the CEQR Technical Manual noise exposure guidelines.
-In terms of U.S. Department of Housing and Urban Development (HUD) criteria, noise levels in these areas would be in the "normally unacceptable" and "unacceptable" categories.
-Based on the HUD criteria, the noise levels at these new open space areas would result in potentially significant adverse noise impacts on their users.
+As discussed in Chapter 15, "Noise," noise levels within $\underline{some\ of}$ the new open space areas created as part of the Proposed Action would be above the 55 dBA L{10} noise level for outdoor areas requiring serenity and quiet contained in the City Environmental Quality Review (CEQR) Technical Manual noise exposure guidelines.
+In terms of HUD criteria, noise levels in these areas would be in the "normally unacceptable" and "unacceptable" categories.
+Based on the HUD criteria, the noise levels at $\underline{some\ of}$ these new open space areas would result in potentially significant adverse noise impacts on their users.
 Because of safety and aesthetic considerations, there are no practical and feasible mitigation measures that could be implemented to reduce noise levels to below the 55 dBA $L{10(1)}$ guideline within the open space areas.
 Although noise levels in these new areas would be above the 55 dBA $L{10(1)}$ CEQR guideline noise level as well as HUD standards, they would be comparable to noise levels in a number of open space areas that are also located adjacent to heavily trafficked roadways, including the Hudson River Park, the East River Drive Park, Central Park, Riverside Park, and other urban open space areas.